MicrosoftDocs/azure-docs/articles/marketplace/consulting-services.md

 Listing your consulting-service offer on the Azure Marketplace and AppSource involves the following stages:

-1. **Listing**: Start drafting a new offer listing by logging in to your [Cloud Partner Portal](https://cloudpartner.azure.com) account.
+1. **Listing**: Start drafting a new offer listing by logging in to your [Partner Center](https://partner.microsoft.com/en-us/dashboard/account/v3/enrollment/introduction/partnership) account.
 Select 'New Offer' and 'Consulting Services' from the drop-down menu.
 Enter your listing artifact and publish.
 2. **Validation**: Your request is reviewed to ensure that you meet the eligibility criteria.
 We then send you instructions for listing your consulting services offering.
 3. **Submit**: Provide the required information that's listed in the instructions.
 All content and supporting material must be submitted in English.
 4. **Review**: Our marketing and editorial team reviews your submission and optimizes it for readability, grammar, and effectiveness.